dirigiblelabs/dirigiblelabs/README.md

 * use the org.eclipse namespace for their bundles names, or
 * participate in the annual Eclipse release trains, unless they are included in an official Eclipse project.

+Full description about the User Guidelines can be found at https://wiki.eclipse.org/Dirigible/DirigibleLabs

 ## Adding Your Project

 To add your existing GitHub repository as a Dirigible Labs project, open an issue against this repository and one of our administrators will guide you through the process.